 She plopped down the broom on the floor in front of them.
 At a flick of Flitwick's wand, it rose, hovering horizontally a couple of inches above the ground.

 Hannah looked up at him, eyes laughing.
 "Are you ready, my husband?"

 And it was at that point that it became real to him.
 He was a husband now.
 She was his wife.
 He looked at the broom and saw a line that was both start and finish, a divider firmly putting paid to forty years of loneliness and misery, a two-inch-wide no man's land between what had been and what would be.

 Taking a deep breath, he smiled at his wife.
 "I believe I am."
 Balancing on his good leg, he grasped her hand more firmly, and on the count of three, they jumped the broom, together, into a new life.

-A big thanks to everyone who has been on this journey with me, reading and commenting, and especially to my wonderful betas -- Bellegeste, lalaluu, and Verity Brown.
+On that note, a big thanks to everyone who has been on this journey with me, reading and commenting, and especially to my wonderful betas - Bellegeste, lalaluu, and Verity Brown.
 If you haven't read their stories, please give them a go!
-An extra thank-you to Lisa and Roberta for their steady support and the occasional (much appreciated) kick in the pants. :-)